Multinomial Naive Bayes Classifier | by Yoann Mocquin | Mar, 2024

 Towards Data Science

-In this new post, we are going to try to understand how multinomial naive Bayes classifier works and provide examples with Python and scikit-learn.
+In this new post, we are going to try to understand how works and provide examples with and .

 What we’ll see:

-• What is the : As opposed to Gaussian Naive Bayes classifiers that rely on assumed Gaussian , multinomial naive Bayes classifiers rely on multinomial distribution.
+• What is the multinomial : As opposed to Gaussian Naive Bayes classifiers that rely on assumed Gaussian distribution, multinomial naive Bayes classifiers rely on multinomial distribution.

-• The general to create classifiers that rely on Bayes theorem, together with the naive assumption that the input are of each other given a class.
+• The general to create classifiers that rely on Bayes theorem, together with the naive assumption that the input features are of each other given a target class.

 • How a multinomial classifier is “fitted” by /estimating the multinomial probabilities for each class — using the smoothing trick to handle empty features.